tbrowder/DateTime-Julian/README.md

     say solar2sidereal;      # OUTPUT: «1.002737909350795␤»

-To do
+To Do
 =====

-Add calculations (and tests) for Ephemeris Time and Universal Time.
+  * Add calculations (and tests) for Ephemeris Time and Universal Time.
 (See Ref.
 1, section 3.4, p.
 41.)

+  * Add calculations for local sidereal time

 Notes
 =====